learn-co-students/dsc-mod-4-project-online-ds-ft-051319/README.md

 <img src="PCS.png" width ="300" class="center">

 where ***n*** is the final observation in the prediction, ***Upper*** is the upper bound of the confidence interval, and ***Lower*** is the lower bound of the confidence interval.
 A PCS close to 1 is ideal.
-This score makes it possible to compare the tightness of confidence interval spread between different models.
+This score makes it possible to compare the tightness of confidence interval spread between different models by calculating the ratio of confidence interval spread to total height of confidence interval.
 You can see below an example of a model with a good PCS score.

 <img src="Atlanta_good_conf_cone.png" width=80% class="center">